 A medley of museums, parks, and street art caught our fancy, in between our eating and drinking stops.
-Here’s some highlights of what we encountered.
+Here’s some highlights of what we encountered in the London scene.